Dear Friends of Loyola,

 From a strong group of nominees, the Selection Committee had the task of choosing two candidates who best exemplify Loyola's goals and ideals.
 We are proud to announce that the following individuals will be inducted into the 2017-18 Loyola High School Hall of Merit on April 6th, 2018, during a student assembly convened specifically for this purpose.

 Jean Béland ‘61

-Jean Patrick Joseph Béland was born in Montreal in 1945.
-After graduating from the High School and from Loyola College, this “eight-year man” earned an MBA from the University of Western Ontario and spent his career at the Royal Bank, principally in corporate finance, culminating in three years as Managing Director at RBC Dominion Securities, before retiring in 2000.
-In all his corporate dealings, Jean was extremely competent, trustworthy and discreet.
+Jean Patrick Béland was born in Montreal in 1945.
+After graduating from Loyola High School and Loyola College, this eight-year man earned an MBA from the University of Western Ontario in 1968.
+He spent his entire career with the Royal Bank, principally in corporate finance, and was appointed Managing Director at RBC Dominion Securities before retiring in 2000.
+He was very well respected in the market.